North Carolina’s health insurance rates for Obamacare have declined for the past few years. You may qualify to enroll in a 2021 plan and save money.

 North Carolina has one of the highest enrollments for private health insurance under the Affordable Care Act (ACA), also called Obamacare.
 Most of the state’s ACA enrollees qualify for financial assistance.
 Many uninsured, childless adults choose Obamacare because North Carolina has not expanded Medicaid to this demographic.

-The 2020 Obamacare open enrollment for North Carolina health insurance ended on December 18, 2019.
-But if you experience a qualifying life event, such as getting married or having a child, you could still get coverage.
+2022 Obamacare open enrollment for North Carolina health insurance begins on November 1.
+If you miss it, you can still enroll in a plan if you experience a qualifying life event, such as getting married or having a child.
 If you qualify for Medicaid based on income, you can enroll at any time.

 North Carolina and the Affordable Care Act (ACA)